jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 < And how about Parent get? >
 < Maybe if I ask myself the question here, maybe the reader might too, and I have to give a concrete answer to that and to many more things too... >
 < I think it’s something for the Get Purposes section >
 < I noticed in my type Sigma .
 Controls .
-Button Style, I would like to specify separate *procedures* for copying its Style sub object or accessing the members of its Style sub object, not just separated access modifiers.
+Button Style, I might like to specify separate *procedures* for copying its Style sub object or accessing the members of its Style sub object, not just separated access modifiers.
 That’s because if I want to access the Style object’s members, I want to return the Button Style object itself.
 If I want to copy Style property, I want to clone Me and return the clone.
 Even worse: if I want to assign a button’s Style and the source is a Style object, I can do a normal object assignment of the aValue argument, but if I want to assign a button’s Style and the source is a Button Style object, then I want .. to do something different.
 Anyway it’s complex >

 ### Access Control on System Procedures